 If you were a crafty superhero, what would your name and superpower be?

-What was the last handmade item you bought?
-What attracted you to it?
+What was the last handmade item you bought and what attracted you to it?